openfaas/openfaas.github.io/_posts/2020-11-19-serverless-nodejs.md

 In 2018 Google released their [Cloud Run](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) product, and made a very different choice to what we'd seen before.
 They decided to run container images and to make the interface as generic and portable as possible.
 To run a container on Cloud Run, it simply needs to serve HTTP traffic on port 8080.
 By some happy co-incidence, that was also how we designed OpenFaaS to work back in 2016 (to accept HTTP requests on a given port).

 In this post we'll explore what a Serverless node.js function looks like and how that compares to using something like Express.js or Next.js.
-At the end I'll also link you to similar posts I've written for Golang, C# and Python.
+At the end I'll also link you to similar posts I've written for Golang HTTP servers, C# with ASP.NET and Python with Flask.
 I'll also explain some of the benefits of using OpenFaaS over doing everything yourself, manually.

 ### Option 1 - a Node.js "function"